irlrobot/portfolio/README.md

 The Python Docker Name Generator (pydng) is a port of the Docker name generator written in Go.
 Just because...

 ## Alexa Skills
-If you've been living under a rock for a while, Amazon makes a "virtual assistant" called Alexa and [a bunch of hardware devices](https://www.amazon.com/Amazon-Echo-And-Alexa-Devices/b?node=9818047011).
+Amazon makes a "virtual assistant" called Alexa and [a bunch of hardware devices](https://www.amazon.com/Amazon-Echo-And-Alexa-Devices/b?node=9818047011).
 Customers can enable "skills" which are basically apps for Alexa.
 [Amazon lets anyone create a skill](https://developer.amazon.com/alexa).
 I've written a bunch, but a few of my most popular are below.

 ### Unofficial MLB Game Info - Python AWS Lambda Function
 https://github.com/irlrobot/mlb_game_info || https://www.amazon.com/Rebuke-The-Net-Unofficial-Game/dp/B06XBYXKH9